 Notice the <1> and <3> tags.
 These are placeholders that map to child components by index (starting from 0).

-Now use the Trans component in your JSX:
+Use the Trans component in your JSX:

 import { useTranslation, Trans } from 'react-i18next';